 All of our products at weDo/ are both cruelty-free and vegan, certified with the internationally gold standard approved Leaping Bunny symbol by Cruelty-Free International and Vegan Society certification. weDo/ Professional meets the rigorous ‘Leaping Bunny’ criteria which are consistent across the globe.
 The criteria extend way beyond laws governing animal testing alone, and include frequent ongoing independent audits.
 We believe this plays a vital part in moving forward as a sustainable, ethical and transparent brand our consumers can be proud of.

 Learn more about our ingredients and discover more about how to follow and eco-ethical lifestyle by reading the articles on our weBlog.
+You can also discover your personalised natural hair care routine by completing our hair quiz.
+We will advise which vegan hair care products you should be using for your hair type and hair concerns.

 Keep in touch with weDo/ by following us on Instagram and TikTok for advice on sustainable beauty, tips on how to use our products and overall joy.